-The Z boson transverse momentum distribution, in Fig.~\ref{fig:ttZ-NLO-2}, shows a higher sensitivity to the EFT effect with respect to the top $p_T$ distribution.
-However, the agreement between the reweighted simulation and the other two EFT prediction strategies gets worse at high Z $p_T$ in the LO results.
-This arises from employing the helicity-aware reweighting using the SM as a reference point.
-In the NLO results, where only the helicity ignorant reweighting is possible, there remains a good agreement between the reweighted simulation and the direct simulation.
+The Z boson transverse momentum distribution, shown in Fig.~\ref{fig:ttZ-NLO-2}, exhibits greater sensitivity to EFT effects compared to the top $p_T$ distribution.
+However, the agreement between the reweighted simulation and the other two EFT prediction strategies worsens at high Z $p_T$ in the LO results.
+This discrepancy arises from employing helicity-aware reweighting using the SM as a reference point.
+In the NLO results, where only helicity-ignorant reweighting is possible, there remains good agreement between the reweighted and direct simulations.

-A downside of the reweighting simulation is the statistical fluctuations in poorly populated phase space due to large event weights.
-This is evident in Fig.~\ref{fig:ttZ-NLO-1}~(left) and Fig.~\ref{fig:ttZ-NLO-2}, where there are large statistical fluctuations in the reweighted distribution at high Z and top transverse momentum.
+One drawback of the reweighting simulation is the presence of statistical fluctuations in poorly populated phase space due to large event weights.
+This is evident in Fig.~\ref{fig:ttZ-NLO-1}~(left) and Fig.~\ref{fig:ttZ-NLO-2}, where large statistical fluctuations are observed in the reweighted distribution at high Z and top transverse momentum.